firesidefiction/firesidefiction.github.io/_posts/issues/issue-54/2018-04-19-we-need-new-scripts.md

 Many of us, it turns out, will simply carry on with the script as though the offending event didn’t happen at all.
 That’s a big problem right now, in the context of #MeToo.

 Clearly when a friend of yours is accused of inappropriate behavior, the right answer isn’t to just ignore the whole ugly mess.
 But higher-order logic isn’t always quite up to the job, either.
-In the case of #MeToo, our logical brains want far more information than we typically get
+In the case of #MeToo, our logical brains want far more information than we typically get.

 This is all we know: A bad thing has happened, and we are obligated to believe the bad thing.